xiangwanmath/xiangwanmath.github.io/research/student_research.md

 - _Seminar Courses_

   MATH 298 (1 credit) and MATH 390 (2 credits) run concurrently every Spring and are dedicated to undergraduate research work.
 They are both approved <ins>Engaged Learning</ins> courses with 3 credits togather and meet the Loyola's EL requirement.
 See examples of their syllabi [here](https://loyolauniversitychicago-my.sharepoint.com/:f:/g/personal/xwan1_luc_edu/EmLEoqdNFG5GoQP56-2v0sgB_UWlK9cDdbK2Jr9BELW6GA).
-They cover the common skill sets needed for math research, along with the value of a collaborative environment and peer support, while the research itself is done with your research mentor."
+They cover the common skill sets needed for math research, along with the value of a collaborative environment and peer support, while the research itself is done with your research mentor.

 - _Independent Study Courses_